Azure/iot-identity-service/docs-dev/e2e-tests.md

     --scope "/subscriptions/$AZURE_SUBSCRIPTION_ID/resourceGroups/$AZURE_RESOURCE_GROUP_NAME"
 ```

-Next, the identity of this SP and the name of this resource group must be set in GitHub secrets on the repo:
+Next, the name of this resource group must be set in GitHub secrets on the repo:

-- `AZURE_TENANT_ID`: The `tenant` property from the `az ad sp create-for-rbac` output.
-- `AZURE_USERNAME`: The `appId` property from the `az ad sp create-for-rbac` output.
-- `AZURE_PASSWORD`: The `password` property from the `az ad sp create-for-rbac` output.
 - `AZURE_RESOURCE_GROUP_NAME`: The `AZURE_RESOURCE_GROUP_NAME` variable in the script.
 - `AZURE_LOCATION`: The `AZURE_LOCATION` variable in the script.
 Note that this can be changed afterwards to start putting the resources in a different location instead of the resource group's location.
 (The location of a resource group is just a default for new resources.)